 Rip the skins; join the skis; send the Telos DST Splitboard.
 In the past few years of trying out all these upstart splits from Colorado, I’ve arrived at one simple truth: those Colorado folk know how to make a splitboard.
 Telos builds on that legacy with one of the best splits to perform in real backcountry conditions, from pow to hardpack to sastrugi, and even more one that kills it going downhill but is pretty great going uphill as well.

-Telos Splitboard Review
+Telos Surf Series Splitboard

 The Telos Surf Series is their inspired pow-devouring super-planks, made of lightweight materials and engineered to crush the backcountry.
 The Telos DST Freeride brings in my favorite split camber – rocker on nose and tail, camber underfoot, reverse camber-to-flat between the bindings.
 The nose and tail stay up, underfoot the camber lets you grip into hardpack, the reverse in the middle lets you float and the flat helps you on the skintrack.